 3.3 Regulations or Requirements Affecting Foreign Lenders

-Out-of-state lenders are generally not required to be qualified to do business in Tennessee in order to make a typical commercial loan secured by real estate.
-The creation or acquisition of indebtedness, deeds of trust, mortgages and security interests in property and the securing or collecting of debts or enforcing of deeds of trust and security interests in property do not constitute transacting of business by themselves in the state, and thus do not require a non-Tennessee corporate entity to be qualified to do business in Tennessee.
-Except for those activities that do not constitute transacting business in Tennessee under TCA § 48-25-101 and certain others, non-Tennessee corporate entities must qualify to do business in Tennessee.
-After obtaining a certificate of authority to transact business from the Tennessee Secretary of State, non-Tennessee corporate entities must also register with the Tennessee Department of Revenue for franchise and excise taxes within 90 days.
-Out-of-state lenders are typically not required to be licensed or registered with the Tennessee Department of Financial Institutions or other state agencies.
+Out-of-state lenders are generally not required to be qualified to do business in Tennessee or be registered with state agencies in order to make a typical commercial loan secured by real estate as such activities typically do not constitute transacting businesses within the state by themselves.
+Except for those activities that do not constitute transacting business in Tennessee under TCA Section 48-25-101 and certain others, non-Tennessee corporate entities must qualify to do business in Tennessee with a certificate of authority and register with the Tennessee Department of Revenue for franchise and excise taxes.

 Tennessee requires trustees who hold legal title to secured real property on behalf of a lender to be one of the following: